-This is your Pensionable Pay less 1.5 times the single person's Basic State Pension.
-Your pension contributions are based on this amount.
-Your Section Pay will never be less than half of your Pensionable Pay.
+Pensionable Pay plus all Pensionable Restructuring Premiums, if applicable, less one and a half times the single person's basic State Pension.

+Your Section Pay will never be less than half of your Pensionable Pay plus all Pensionable Restructuring Premiums.

+13 Glossary